You must register before the outing. See the

 outing, you reduce your probability of being accepted.

-For our hikes, our urban walks, and our snowshoe outings, acceptance
+For our hikes, our urban walks,

 Except for the urban walks and skating on the Canal, there are